 See MM5369 pinout.

-In the working heart of this circuit is the crystal oscillator has a frequency of 3.579 MHz and MM5369AA-IC only as of the circuit shown in figure first.
+In the working heart of this circuit are the MM5369-IC and the crystal oscillator with a frequency of 3.579 MHz as shown in the circuit above.

-The signal output of this circuit will have 2 frequencies
+The signal output of this circuit has 2 frequencies

 X-Tal: 3.579 MHz